 Insulation and Energy Efficiency

-Most dog door manufacturers state their offerings are insulated and energy-efficient.
+Most dog door manufacturers state that their offerings are insulated and energy efficient.
 To ensure the claim is valid, verify that the door has at least some of the following features: an insulated flap, a double flap, weatherstripping, magnets, or other fasteners to keep the flap secure during high winds.

 Locks serve to both keep your pet in and unwanted visitors out.
 Because pet owners may not always want their animals to come and go freely, some dog doors have a knob or lever to manually lock the door.
 Not many dog doors, especially small ones, have these locks, so if you want one, be sure to check for it.